jmrog/latin-pls/README.md

 ## Why PLS 📘

 PLS provides a portable, structured way to define pronunciation entries (`lexeme` values with `grapheme` and `phoneme` forms).
 By following the W3C specification, these lexicons are easier to reuse across tools and pipelines that support PLS.

 ## Using these lexicons with Azure Speech 🔊

 Azure Speech supports referencing a public custom lexicon via SSML using the `<lexicon>` element.
 Microsoft documents this here: [Pronunciation with SSML - custom lexicon examples](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-pronunciation#custom-lexicon-examples).

 To use a lexicon from this repository:

-1. Host the `.pls` file at a publicly accessible URL (for example, GitHub raw URL, Blob storage, or another public endpoint).
+1. Host the `.pls` file at a publicly accessible URL (for example, GitHub raw URL, Blob storage, or another public endpoint) or just use the raw file URLs for the lexicon files in this repo (e.g., https://raw.githubusercontent.com/jmrog/latin-pls/refs/heads/main/lexicons/ecclesiastical.pls).
 2. Reference that URL in SSML with `<lexicon uri="..."/>`.

 Example: